Flagsmith/flagsmith/docs/docs/deployment/hosting/kubernetes.md

 helm install -n flagsmith --create-namespace flagsmith flagsmith/flagsmith -f values.yaml
 ```

+We recommend reading the [Helm docs](https://helm.sh/docs/intro/using_helm/#helm-install-installing-a-package) for
+further information.

 ### Ingress configuration

 The above is a quick and simple way of gaining access to Flagsmith, but in many cases will need to configure ingress to